ubclaunchpad/rocket2/docs/ProjectCommands.md

 ```

 Creates a new project from the given repo.
-Fails if the caller is not the team lead of the specified team.
+Fails if the caller is not the team lead of the specified team or an admin.

-### Unassign
+### Unassign (Team Lead and Admin only)

 ```sh
 /rocket project unassign PROJECT_ID
 ```

 Unassigns the given project.
-Fails if the caller is not the team lead of the team assigned to the project.
+Fails if the caller is not the team lead of the team assigned to the project
+or if the caller is not an admin.

 ### Edit